 You’ve probably heard of the Louvre in Paris, but have you heard of the Louvre Abu Dhabi?
-Perhaps not – not least because it is brand new, having only opened in November 2017 as part of an expansion on Saadiyat Island.
+It opened in November 2017 as part of an expansion on Saadiyat Island.

 On the island, plans are underway to build a number of stunning cultural centers.
 The plans, which include several museums and a performing arts space, have been drafted by some of the world’s best architects.

 You might wonder why a space would take the step of naming itself after the most famous and perhaps most beloved art gallery on the planet.
 The reason is that the Louvre Abu Dhabi is part of a 30-year partnership with the French Government and enjoys a special relationship with the famous gallery.

 There are already several outstanding works on loan from the Parisian Louvre and other French galleries such as the Musee d’Orsay, and it is expected there will be many more over the years to come.

 The Louvre in Abu Dhabi is a direct contrast to the elaborate architectural style of its Parisian cousin.
 So as to blend in with its ultra-modern surroundings, the Louvre Abu Dhabi is sleek and sophisticated, described as a “floating dome.”

 In light of its aims to blend the East and the West, the Louvre Abu Dhabi’s French architect, Jean Nouvel, has drawn much inspiration from the Middle East.
 Its web-patterned ceiling allows for speckled sunshine to stream into the gallery and is said to represent sunshine peering through the leaves of a date tree.
 It is a truly remarkable sight and feat of engineering.

 Famous Works of Art at the Louvre Abu Dhabi